Frequently Asked Questions

 +

-TIME is a next-generation cryptocurrency featuring 24-hour blocks, instant transaction finality, and a three-tier masternode network.
-Unlike traditional cryptocurrencies, TIME uses a unique purchase-based minting model with no pre-mine or founder allocation.
+TIME is a next-generation cryptocurrency featuring 10-minute blocks, instant transaction finality, and a four-tier masternode network.
+Unlike traditional cryptocurrencies, TIME uses a unique block reward emission model with no pre-mine or founder allocation.

 Key features:

-• 24-hour block intervals for daily immutable checkpoints
+• 10-minute block intervals for regular immutable checkpoints

 • Built in Rust for security and performance